 Paul Mooney, director of North West-based business support organization Blue Orchid, on how to set objectives in business

 "Most successful businesses, regardless of size, have a regularly refreshed business plan with clear objectives.
-The start of a new year is a perfect time to set objectives if you don't already have some, or revisit your existing objectives and set new ones for the year ahead.
+Set new objectives, if you don't already have some, or revisit your existing objectives.

 "Although many small firms have short-term objectives, which are seldom written down, often what they don't have is objectives for the medium and long term, which is a mistake.
 Setting objectives is a process.
 It enables you take stock of what you've achieved, assess your strengths and weaknesses, threats and opportunities, and weigh up your market, so you can determine where you want to be in the next one to three years.